rapid7/insightconnect-plugins/rss/help.md

 _This plugin does not contain any custom output types._

 ## Troubleshooting

+This plugin returns a generic `object` since each RSS feed can have its own data structure.
+Use [input templating](https://docs.komand.com/docs/input-templating), [Python Script plugin](https://docs.komand.com/docs/python-script-plugin), or the [JQ plugin](https://market.komand.com/plugins/komand/jq/0.1.3) to retrieve specific outputs.

 Between workflow runs, new items will *not* be reported on.